Author's Note: The strangest thoughts come into my head at the strangest times...

 Sephiroth had seen Cloud fumbling to pull up his socks for the past six weeks.

-Were he not rooted to the spot in absolute mortification, he would have impaled himself on General Rhapsodos' crimson blade right then and there.
+Were he not rooted to the spot in absolute mortification, he would have impaled himself on Commander Rhapsodos' crimson blade right then and there.

 Instructor Davis let an evil grin distort his face.
 "Let's see how well you mutts perform under pressure," he bellowed, laughing as he began to bark orders at them.